 - Internal Mail Protection Protect against attacks that come from within.
 Learn more

-- Advanced Attachment Analysis Detect deeply hidden malware from inbound attachments in less than a second.
+- Advanced Attachment Analysis Detect deeply hidden malware from inbound attachments.
 Learn more

 - Email Encryption Guard sensitive data with fast and simple encryption.
 Learn more